MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Additional Results

 \subsection{ScanNet}

 \scannetresultfull

 \figurescannetjpg

 We report quantitative results with all metrics for ScanNet in~\tabref{tab:scannet} and show more visualizations in~\figref{fig:scannet}.
 Compared to state-of-the-art methods, our approach with MLP architecture produces significantly better reconstructions both visually as well as quantitatively.
+It's worth noting that we perform better than concurrent work~\cite{wang2022neuris} even though they have some filtering mechanism.